Device may keep athletes from gaming the system

 Changes in a person’s blink can indicate a concussion.
 Co-inventor and ZIAN Chief Executive Officer Mark Semler said because a blink is an involuntary reflex, it’s a good way for a trainer trying to make a call on the sidelines to check neurological function.

-Nancey Tsai, a physical medicine and rehabilitation doctor, came up the idea while affiliated with MUSC’s Neuroscience Department.
+Nancey Trevenian Tsai, a clinical professor of neurosurgery, came up the idea while affiliated with MUSC’s Neuroscience Department.
 She knew blink reflexometers were out there, but they were, in Semler’s words, “pretty crude, kind of do-it-yourself research tools,” and had never been used to detect changes due to a concussive event.

 Tsai had something different in mind: a high-quality but relatively low-cost device that could be used right on the sidelines of games.
 It would need to be put through rigorous testing to see how well it worked and whether any changes were needed.
 In 2013, ZIAN filed a patent, began building a working device and collected data.